 - Rinse-out Conditioners – “standard” conditioner.
-You apply in the shower and rinse out after about 3 minutes.
+Applied in the shower and rinsed out after 3 minutes.
 This type of conditioner you can use daily.

-- Leave-in Conditioners – Leave-in conditioners are great detanglers and are useful for people with hard-to-comb hair.
-They help protect your hair against heat and styling products as well.
+- Leave-in Conditioners – Leave-in conditioners are great detanglers.
+They are useful for people with hard-to-comb hair.
+They also protect your hair against heat and styling products.

 Conditioner for Swimmer’s Hair

-- Rebalance pH – The conditioner should be pH balanced and help to return your hair to its natural pH level.
+- rebalance pH – Use a conditioner that is pH balanced.
+It will help return your hair to its natural pH level.